Advocacy

 Public Health

 Southern Utah has always been a strong leader in the medical and public health fields.
-Intermountain as an innovative medical hub has in many ways led this charge.
-The Southern Utah healthcare scene continues to be recognized as a bustling and robust system.
-Utahns, as a result, have enjoyed a high quality of life due to their healthy lifestyles.
-Thus, it is imperative that we continue to promote health-based educational institutions and learning in addition to showcasing local recreational activities that add to and promote a healthy lifestyle.
+The local healthcare sphere continues to be recognized as a bustling and robust ecosystem.
+Residents of Southern Utah, as a result, have enjoyed a high quality of life due to their healthy lifestyles and abundant healthcare resources.
+Thus, it is imperative that we continue to support the healthcare community, promote health-based educational institutions and learning, and showcase local recreational activities that add to and promote a healthy lifestyle.

 Economy